 City of Poughkeepsie Section 8 HCV Office Phone: (845) 451-4020.

-The City of Poughkeepsie Section 8 HCV Office Section 8 Housing Choice Voucher waiting list is currently open.
-Applications are being accepted from March 2, 2020 at 9:00 am, until April 30, 2020 at 12:00 pm ET.
+The City of Poughkeepsie Section 8 HCV Office Section 8 Housing Choice Voucher waiting list is currently closed.
+Applications were last accepted from March 2, 2020, until April 30, 2020.
+There is no notice of when this waiting list will reopen.

-To apply during the opening period, pick up an application from the Section 8 Housing Office, located at 1 Civic Center Plaza, Suite 301, Poughkeepsie, NY 12601.
-Monday through Friday, between the hours of 9:00 am through 12:00 pm only.
+To apply during the opening period, applicants were required to pick up an application from the Section 8 Housing Office.

-Once the application has been completed, it must be postmarked by April 30, 2020, and mailed to The City of Poughkeepsie Section 8 HVC Office
+Once the application was completed, it must have been postmarked by April 30, 2020, and mailed to The City of Poughkeepsie Section 8 HVC Office.

-Please note: Hand-delivered or faxed applications will not be accepted.
+Please note: Hand-delivered or faxed applications were not accepted.

 Please note: The City of Poughkeepsie public notice does not give an income limit figure for 2-person households.

-This waiting list has the following preferences: preference will be given to Dutchess County residents.
+This waiting list had the following preferences: preference will be given to Dutchess County residents.

 It is not known how applicants will be placed on the waiting list.